-If method-level descriptors are used, the isolation level specified in the descriptors must be used consistently so that a method does not require a different isolation level than one that is associated with an instance.
-The container must detect such a condition and throw the java.rmi.RemoteException to the client.
+If method-level descriptors are used, the isolation level specified in the descriptors must be used consistently to avoid the situation that a method would require a different isolation level than one that is associated with an instance.
+The container must detect such an attempt and throw the java.rmi.RemoteException to the client.
 The container should log the error to alert the system administrator.

-For example, assuming that an enterprise Bean's transaction attribute is TX_REQUIRED, it is an error for a client to begin a transaction, and invoke method1 and method2 on an enterprise Bean if the isolation levels specified for method1 and method2 are different.
+For example, assuming that an enterprise bean's transaction attribute is TX\REQUIRED, it is an error for a client to begin a transaction, and invoke method1 and method2 on an enterprise bean if the isolation levels specified for method1 and method2 are different.

-This rule applies to both session and entity enterprise Beans.
+This rule applies to both session and entity enterprise beans.